Dependencies are work item relationships such as parent-child, predecessors, and successors. Identifying dependencies includes the following:

 View work item relationships

-Use the show and hide icons to control the sidebar display.
+On the legacy detail page, use the show and hide icons to control the sidebar display.

 View the user story parent-child hierarchy